rwense/HC-Interview-Assignment/education-engineer/terraform-getting-started.md

 The command will take up to a few minutes to run and will display a message indicating that the resource was created.

 ## Destroy Infrastructue
-Finally, destroy the infrastructure.
+Finally, destroy the infrastructure using the `destroy` command.

 ```shell
 $ terraform destroy
 ```

 Look for a message are the bottom of the output asking for confirmation.
 Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+Terraform will destroy the resources it created earlier.

 ## Next Steps
+Congratulations!
+You have learned how to install and configure Terraform along with provisioning and destroying infrastructure.
+You can now vastly shorten the time required to provision infrastructure.

+ These steps introduce the beginning of Terraform's value and will be built upon in further guides.
+Please continue to the next guide on how to modify your infrastructure.